 The most important job of a folding carton is still to protect your product.
 You want to ensure that it won’t be compromised in any way.

-Other considerations include the folding carton styles.
-Think about the best material that’ll help the box function effectively.
 Understand the strengths of auto-lock bottom boxes or straight tuck boxes compared to reverse tuck boxes.
-See how the board materials can enhance them – or compensate for any of their weaknesses.
+See how the board materials can enhance them, or compensate for any of their weaknesses.

-The technicalities of creating the perfect folding carton for your business may seem confusing – especially if this is your first time encountering the terms.
+The technicalities of creating the perfect folding carton for your business may seem confusing, especially if this is your first time encountering the terms.
+But don’t worry, with the right guidance, you can find the right material that suits your packaging requirements.

 If you need assistance, Packoi Printing is here to help.
-We have extensive knowledge of folding cartons and we can show you the possibilities that you can use to create your own.
+We have extensive knowledge of folding cartons, and we can show you the possibilities that you can use to create your own.